-Criteria Outstanding Very Good Good Acceptable Weak Selection of Evidence All artifacts and work samples are clearly and directly related to the lessons / standards More than half of the artifacts and work samples are clearly and directly related to the lessons / standards Half of the artifacts and work samples are clearly and directly related to the essons / Half of the artifacts and work samples are clearly and directly related to the lessons / standards Half of the artifacts and work samples are clearly and directly related to the lessons / standards Few of the artifacts and work samples are clearly and directly related to the lessons / standards Variety of Work The use of audio/ video/ graphics/ photographs is integrated seamlessly into several different artifacts The use of audio/ video/ graphics/ photographs is included and appropriate The use of audio/ video/ graphics/ photographs is used adequately. audio/ video/ graphics/ photographs is used adequately. graphics/ photographs do not describe the target standards in Nature of Artifacts Artifacts were presented neatly and well planned Artifacts were presented neatly and planned planned Artifacts were presented neatly and adequately planned the portfolio Artifacts were presented haphazardly and are not properly planned.
+Criteria Outstanding Very Good Good Acceptable Weak Selection of Evidence All artifacts and work samples are clearly and directly related to the lessons / standards More than half of the artifacts and work samples are clearly and directly related to the lessons / standards half of the artifacts and work samples are clearly and directly related to the lessons / Few of the artifacts and work samples are clearly and directly related to the lessons / standards Variety of Work The use of audio/ video/ graphics/ photographs is integrated seamlessly into several different artifacts The use of audio/ video/ graphics/ photographs is included and appropriate The use of audio/ video/ graphics/ photographs is used adequately.
+The use of audio/ video/ graphics/ photograph do not describe to target standards describe the No variety of the forms in the portfolio Nature of Artifacts Artifacts were presented neatly and well planned Artifacts were presented neatly and neatly and adequately Artifacts were presented haphazardly and are not properly planned.
 Artifacts were extremely disorganized and lacking a sense of order b.
-On-going Assessment, Mastery Test, End of Term Test progress in relation to the learning objectives progress in relation to the learning objectives expected progress in relation to the learning objectives progress in relation to the learning objectives Success Criteria (Learning Check, Reasoning Test) The student shows an advanced understanding of the lesson concepts in relation to the learning ladder The student shows a proficient understanding of the lesson concepts in relation to the learning ladder The student shows a progressing understanding of the lesson concepts in relation to the learning ladder The student shows a basic understanding of the lesson concepts in relation to the learning ladder The student is struggling with understanding the lesson concepts in relation to the learning ladder Attainment (Mastery Tests) The student demonstrates level of knowledge, skills and understanding that are within or above the curriculum standards level of knowle understanding within the standards; the need slight o demonstrates edge, skills and that are almost curriculum estudent may elarification in epts.
+On-going Assessment, Mastery Test, End of Term Test

+Criteria Outstanding Very Good Good Acceptable Weak Progress In lessons, the student makes better than expected progress in relation to the learning objectives In lessons, the student makes the expected progress in relation to the learning objectives In lessons, student makes almost close to the expected progress in relation to the learning objectives In lessons, student makes below than expected progress in relation to the learning objectives In lessons, student does not make any progress Success The student The student The student The student The student is Criteria shows an shows a shows a shows a basic struggling with (Learning advanced proficient progressing understanding understanding

+Check, Reasoning Test) understanding of the lesson concepts in relation to the learning ladder understanding of the lesson concepts in relation to the learning ladder understanding of the lesson concepts in relation to the learning ladder of the lesson concepts in relation to the learning ladder the lesson concepts in relation to the learning ladder Attainment (Mastery Tests) The student demonstrates level of knowledge, skills and understanding that are within or above the curriculum standards level of knowle understanding within the standards; the need slight o demonstrates edge, skills and that are almost curriculum e student may elarification in epts.
 The student demonstrates level of knowledge, skills and understanding that are below the curriculum standards; the student will need extra support to improve performance.
-Attainment (End of Term Tests) The student demonstrates level of knowledge, skills and understanding that are within or above the curriculum standards level of knowledge, skills and understanding that are almost within the curriculum standards: the student may ge, skills and that are below the standards; the dextra support to c.
+Attainment (End of Term Tests) The student demonstrates level of knowledge, skills and understanding that are within or above the curriculum standards The student demonstrates level of knowledge, skills and understanding that are almost within the curriculum standards; the student may need slight clarification in concepts.
+The student demonstrates leve of knowledge, skills and understanding that are below th curriculum standards; the student will need extra support t improve performance.

+c.
 In-Class Participation